pepmartinez/keuss/Pipeline/README.md

 * else (if `err` is nill)
   *  if (`res.drop` is exactly `true` the item is committed in the src queue and therefore dropped from the pipeline
   * else the item is passed to the text queue in the pipeline (by means of `pl_next()`)
-    * if `res.mature` or `res.delay` exist (or they were specified at the processor's creation) they are used to calculate the delay/mature fo the element in the destination queue
+    * if `res.mature` or `res.delay` exist (or they were specified at the processor's creation) they are used to calculate the delay/mature of the element in the destination queue
     * if `res.payload` exists it is used to replace the item's payload entirely
     * else if `res.update` exists it is used as mongodb-update operations on the item's payload

   All those operations happen in an atomic way

 #### Semantic `this` in process function
-The function is bound to the processor, so the funcion can access and use processor's primitives.
+The function is bound to the processor, so the function can access and use processor's primitives.
 For example, it can insert copies of the item, or new items, in any of the source or destination queues

-In order to use this functionality the process function can not be declared as an 'arrow' function, since thos can not be bound.
+In order to use this functionality the process function can not be declared as an 'arrow' function, since those can not be bound.
 Use the classic `function xxxx (item, cb) {...}` if you intend to access the underlying Processor

+### Events
+BaseLink inherits from `EventEmitter` and publishes the following events:
+* `error`: an error happened in the internal loop.
+It comes with one parameter, an object with the following fields:
+  * `on`: exact type of error:
+    * `src-queue-pop`: error while reserving an element on the src queue
+    * `src-queue-commit-on-error`: error while committing an element on the src queue when an error was passed and `err.drop==true`
+    * `src-queue-rollback-on-error`: error while rolling back an element on the src queue when an error was passed
+    * `src-queue-commit-on-drop`: error while committing an element an element on the src queue when processed ok and `res.drop==true`
+    * `next-queue`: error while atomically moving the element to the next queue
+  * `elem`: element that caused the error.
+Not present in `src-queue-pop`
+  * `error`: original error object
+  * `opts`: (only present in `next-queue`) options passed internally to `pl_step()`

 ## DirectLink
 Processor that connects the source queue to exactly one destination queue: